keithmburu/courses/2018-deep-learning/assignment1.md

 ## Part 1: Linear Perceptron

 Let's implement the linear perceptron in Keras.
 First, we need to import some libraries.
 Numpy is our numerical library.
-The `sequential` library allows us to build a neural network by stacking layers together.
+The `Sequential` library allows us to build a neural network by stacking layers together.
 We will come back to layers later.

     import numpy as np
     from keras.data import mnist